hagerm98/pdsnd_github/README.md

 Bikeshare Data Analysis

 ### Description
-In his project, I read, analyze and display some statistics about the bikeshare data in some cities in US
+In his project, I read, analyze and display some statistics about the bikeshare data in some cities in US.
+It starts by filtering data using month or weekday then displays various statistics about them and offers to see data in batches of 5 rows

 ### Files used
 bikeshare_2.py